Opposition parties criticise TranzScenic plans

 Mr English says the Government is investing $4.5 billion in KiwiRail over the next five years.

-Next story in National: Man's death blamed on chewing gum
+Next story in New Zealand: Man's death blamed on chewing gum

 Copyright © 2012, Radio New Zealand